 A key feature of the programme is the individualised guidance given through written and live one-to-one tutorials.
 This is based on the completion of set short tasks and live session performance and not only provides feedback but also highlights areas for development.

-Students are assessed through the completion of a series of five short tasks during weeks one to nine; a timed writing practice which is reviewed then re-written over weeks ten and eleven; their performance throughout the academic subject sessions.
+Students are assessed through the completion of a series of five short tasks; a timed writing practice which is reviewed and then re-written; their performance throughout the academic subject sessions.

 There will also be a two-week assessment period which includes: